Consensus vs Semantic Scholar

 Pick: Semantic Scholar

-Semantic Scholar offers a free API with extensive paper metadata and citation graphs, ideal for integration.
+Semantic Scholar offers a free, stable API with paper search and documentation, ideal for integration.

 Pick: Consensus